railwayapp/docs/src/docs/overview/advanced-concepts.md

 ### Railway-Provided Domains

 With the click of a button, Railway will expose your service to the internet and provide you with a domain.
 In order to make this work, you must configure your application appropriately to ensure we know the IP and port it is listening on.
-Instructions for how to do this can be found in the Exposing Your App how-to guide.
+Instructions for how to do this can be found in the [Public Networking guide](/guides/public-networking).

 #### Custom Domains